-Through S radiated power + power consumption in V

-= - power bounded to the electromagnetic field in V
+Through S radiated power + power consumption in V= - power bounded to the electromagnetic field in V and Poynting's vector close to the interface in medium 2 is

-10John Henry Poynting (1852-1914), English physicist.

-In the derivation above we assumed that the volume V does not cut any surface where the fields are discontinuous, eg., an interface between two media.
+In the derivation above we assumed that the volume V does not cut any surface where the fields vary discontinuously, eg., an interface between two media.
 We now prove that this assumption is no severe restriction and the assumption can easily be relaxed.
-If the surface S is an interface between two media, see Figure 1.2, Poynting's vector in medium 1 close to the interface is and Poynting's vector close to the interface in medium 2 is
+If the surface S is an interface between two media, see Figure 1.2, Poynting's vector in medium 1 close to the interface is